BernardGottschalk/BG-distribution/README.md

 # BG-distribution

+BG-distribution is a repository of documents (BGdocs.ZIP), PowerPoint lectures, and software (BGdist.ZIP) developed over a career in proton radiotherapy.
+My own ideas have developed over time, so some of the material is dated and may even be wrong.
+See BGbibliography.PDF for an overview and citations of the more recent work.

-BGdist.ZIP contains 5 Windows7 or 10 executables, useful in proton radiotherapy,  plus a folder \BGware that contains working folders for each.
+BGdist.ZIP contains executables (EXEs) useful in proton radiotherapy,  plus a folder \BGware that contains working folders for each.
+The EXEs were developed on a PC running Windows7 32-bit, but they appear to work also in Windows10 64-bit.
+They were written in Fortran and all the source code, plus a lot of irrelevant code, is in \BGware\source.

-LOOKUP is a proton desk calculator with built-in help.
+LOOKUP.EXE is a proton desk calculator which computes, for instance, range v. energy for various materials.
+No writeup, but some built-in help invoked by nonsense responses.
+For instance, entering "xyz" for a material will produce a list of available materials.

 NEU designs hardware (upstream modulator and contoured scatterer) for scattered beams with arbitrary specs.
+Single or double scattering.
+User Guide in BGdocs.

 LAMINATE uses an existing beam, scatterers and degraders to design a laminated spread-out Bragg Peak (SOBP) to arbitrary specs.
+No writeup.

-FitDD fits measured SOBPs, pristine Bragg peaks, or transverse dose distributions using cubic spline or broken spline functions.
+FitDD fits measured SOBPs, pristine Bragg peaks, or transverse dose distributions using cubic spline or broken cubic spline functions.
+Writeup in BGdocs.

-BPW fits pristine Bragg peaks with a cubic spline, for use in NEU or LAMINATE or elsewhere.
+BPW fits pristine Bragg peaks with a cubic spline, for use in NEU, LAMINATE or elsewhere.

 Install the EXEs and \BGware in any folder (such as your desktop).
-There are also shortcuts which you can copy to the desktop.
+Icons are available if you create shortcuts.
+All programs except LOOKUP are file-driven and have reasonable defaults, so you can demonstrate a program by simply doing empty returns (thus accepting the value after the ? prompt).
+I cannot commit to support, but you can try bernardgottschalk@gmail.com if you have questions or comments.